phpDocumentor/phpDocumentor/docs/manual/for-template-builders/building-your-own-branding-using-templates.rst

 from scratch.
 This gives you full freedom but you need to update your template for every new release of the application that you are building your template for.

-With DocBlox this is different.
+With phpDocumentor this is different.
 Instead of building a template from scratch you can 'extend' an existing template and alter those bits that are undesirable.
 This provides the power needed to make a template that requires less maintenance and benefits from any new features introduced in later versions.